Canadian Football League: United States

 The now-defunct America One network held CFL broadcast rights in the United States from 2001 to 2009 and aired a majority of the league's games.
 Until the 2007 season, America One syndicated CFL games to regional sports networks like Altitude, NESN, and MASN; these were discontinued in 2008, mainly because America One and the CFL were able to reach a deal only days before the season began, not allowing the network time to establish agreements with individual RSNs.
 The Grey Cup aired on Versus on November 22, 2008, with a replay the next day on America One.
 From 2006 through the 2008 season, Friday Night Football was carried exclusively on World Sport HD in the United States; however, due to the January 2009 shutdown of that channel's parent company, Voom HD Networks, America One reclaimed those rights.

 NFL Network took over the league broadcast contract in 2010.
 For the 2010 season, the network carried 14 games, no more than one each week.
 For 2011, the network increased its output to two games each week.
 NFL Network declined to continue its coverage after the 2011 season.
 It offered to pick up another package in 2019 on the condition that the league change its schedule to not directly compete with the NFL regular season, something that the CFL stated needs to be negotiated with the players' union.

 In late July 2012, NBC Sports Network acquired rights to the CFL for the remainder of the 2012 season.
 The NBCSN deal included nine regular season games starting August 27 (including Labour Day Classic games) and all the playoffs.
 NBC Sports renewed their agreement with the CFL for the 2013 season.

+ESPN regained the U.S. CFL broadcast rights in 2014, airing games until 2022.

 The European ESPN America network carried a collection of CFL games as part of its lineup until the network shut down in 2013.

-As of 2022, games are broadcast on ESPN2.